CosmosContracts/hack-juno/README.md

 - Judges will determine the final score based on usefulness of the contribution to the Juno ecosystem.
 - Rewards will be allocated according to score.

-Judges will include the Juno Development Commity and some notable individuals from the Cosmos Ecosystem (to be announced).
+Judges will include the Juno Development Committee and some notable individuals from the Cosmos Ecosystem (to be announced).
 Judges are not eligible to receive Hack Juno rewards.

 ### Some examples of things we would like to see